mhaut/AngularGrad/README.md

 # AngularGrad Optimizer

-This repository contains the oficial implementation for [AngularGrad: A New Optimization Technique for Angular Convergence of Convolutional Neural Networks](http://arxiv.org/abs/2105.10190) in PyTorch.
+This repository contains the official implementation for [AngularGrad: A New Optimization Technique for Angular Convergence of Convolutional Neural Networks](http://arxiv.org/abs/2105.10190) in PyTorch.

 AngularGrad reduces the zig-zag effect in the optimization trajectory.
 Fluctuations are significantly smoothed, tracing a more direct path towards the minimum of the cost function.